62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 - UI highlights the product: Apart from product images, Fronks’ website doesn’t feature any other visuals.
 In fact, the entire UI is rather spartan – which is great if you want your visitors to only focus on your product.

-- Short yet powerful copy: You know that your copywriting is powerful when you only need three lines to communicate your product.
+- Short yet powerful copy: You know that your copywriting is powerful when three lines are enough to communicate your product.
 This is exactly the case with Fronks.
 All their website copy is short, fun and straightforward.
 No marketing lingo – just pure facts.

 If your products or services are visual, your website should reflect that.